 With that in mind, here are five factors to consider when choosing an HSA.

-1. Ease of Access
+Ease of Access

 The more you plan to withdraw money regularly from your HSA, the more important it is that you can do so easily.

 Many HSA administrators offer debit cards, checks, online banking, and even online bill pay, similar to a checking account.
-Keep ease of access in mind, especially if you plan to use your HSA more as a checking account than a brokerage account.
+Keep ease of access in mind, especially if you plan to use your HSA more like a checking account than a brokerage account.

 Minimum Balance Requirements

 Some HSA administrators impose minimum balance requirements on account holders.
 Failing to meet those requirements could result in monthly maintenance fees, restricted investment options, or other penalties and limitations.

 Make sure you understand clearly the minimum balance requirements, if any, for an HSA administrator before opening an account.
 All else being equal, we prefer HSAs with low or no minimums.

 Different HSA administrators assess different fee schedules.
 Frequent fees include: